TheGoldenPlatypus/Parallel-implementation-of-Sequence-Alignment/README.md

 # Parallel-implementation-of-Sequence-Alignment
-## _Final project Of Parallel and Distributed Computation Course - MPI,OpenMP -_
+## _Final project Of Parallel and Distributed Computation Course -MPI,OpenMP-_

 Project Description And Instructions: